 Functioning of the SMC -

 The meeting of the SMC members as per mandated is to be called once in every month however it was found that the frequency is too low also, the attendance of the parents’ is very irregular.
-The discussions that take place during the meeting is guided and lead by the teacher representative and the parents participation is very less.
+The discussions that take place during the meeting is guided and lead by the teacher representative and the parents’ participation is very low.
 The preparation of the ‘school development plan’ which is considered as one of the important function of the SMC is prepared under the guidance of the head teacher and other teachers and the other members contribute very little.
 The effective functioning of the SMC requires that the members of the committee be regular and participate actively.
 The participation however is low, both by not being physically present and through restricted participation in the decision-making with regard to other important aspects of the school.
 The SMC has proven effective in checking drop-out rates, and in bringing back the out of school children to school both enrolment and attendance of children in the school have improved due to the active role played by the SMC with regard to addressing aforementioned concerns.

 The SMCs and SMDC (School Management Development Committees) play a very important role in implementing and monitoring the progress of the various government schemes at the school level.
 They act as a strong link between the school and the community at large.
 The government has taken various steps to develop a sense of community ownership of the school and the schooling process by strengthening the SMC/SMDC.
 Community awareness programmes through formulation of programmes such as- ‘Vidayalaya Chale Chalayen Abhiyan’ – to increase the enrolment and to enhance smooth transition to secondary school along with bringing back the out of school and drop-out children back to the school.
 For checking the consistently low attendance in the in the state a mega parent-teacher meeting was organised to increase the local communities interaction and to encourage their participation in the schooling process.
 Similarly, a programme was organised in all districts to bring together the elected members of the PRIs to discuss various critical issues related to education.